NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 Commands are used for exchanging data between the network members.
 It can consist of a single command or a command with parameters.
 Commands are stored in one byte, limiting the number of possible commands to 255, while the parameters can have variable data lengths.
 It also sends a timestamp for identifying messages.
 The message is repeated if there is no acknowledge message after a timeout.\
 Additional fields:
+- 1 Byte: Command (only for first package)
+- 1 Byte: Total packages (only for first package)
 - 1 Byte: Package number
-- 1 Byte: Total packages
-- 1 Byte: Command (only for first package)
 - Variabel: Parameters

-The total size of meta data for a command package is 12 Bytes, which leaves 20 Bytes per Package as the maximum for a nRF24L01 is 32 Bytes.
-Since there is 1 Byte for package numbers, there can be a maximum of 256 packages, which means the parameters can have 5 120 - 1 (Command) = 5 119 bytes at max.
+The total size of meta data for a command package is 11 Bytes, which leaves 21 Bytes per Package as the maximum for a nRF24L01 is 32 Bytes.
+Since there is 1 Byte for package numbers, there can be a maximum of 256 packages, which means the parameters can have 5 376 - 2 (Command) = 5 374 bytes at max.

 ```
 void send(byte destination, byte command, byte[] payload)